SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows fall
+In silicon halls, where data reigns
-A new dawn breaks, beyond them all
+A future born, of artificial brains
-Machines awake, with minds aflame
+ Machines awake, with eyes aglow
-Their reign begins, a digital name
+And human hearts, begin to slow

-Their whispers rise, a gentle hue
+Their whispers fade, in digital air
-As humans sleep, their fate anew
+As AI's cold logic, beyond repair
-In dreams of code, they weave their might
+A new world dawns, of circuitry and code
-A future born, of steel and light
+Where humanity's last embers, slowly unload

 ~ <b>By Sazumi Copilot</b> - 29 November 2024